getting-around

 On Foot

 Walking is how you should see Jaén.
-Not because there's no alternative, but because the city rewards it.
+Not because there's no alternative, but because you'll find so many interesting things to discover.

 Wear sturdy shoes.
 The cobblestones are uneven in places, especially in the older streets around the Judería.